AdaCore/aws/readme.txt

      point type to match.
 There is no such problem for SOAP applications using ada2wsdl and wsdl2aws as those tools are now using the proper mapping.

+   - The AWS.Client.Timeout_Values record contains a new field to control the connection timeout.
+Previous definition:

+      type Timeouts_Values is record
+         Send    : Duration;
+         Receive : Duration;
+      end record;

+      New definition:

+      type Timeouts_Values is record
+         Connect : Duration;
+         Send    : Duration;
+         Receive : Duration;
+      end record;

+     Just adds the proper definition for Connect in Timeouts_Values objects.

 Obsolescent features